riscv-verification/RVVI/RVVI-TEXT/README.md

 > (leftmost).
 This aligns with the SystemVerilog %h format specifier byte
 > ordering.

+### VERSION

+The `VERSION` element provides the major and minor version number of the RVVI-TEXT spec that this trace file adheres to.
+This element can be used for checking trace file compatibility or enabling backwards compatibility.
+This element is mandatory and must be the first element present in a valid RVVI-TEXT file.

 ### VENDOR

 A `VENDOR` element provides a string identifying the software that produced of the trace file as well as the software version.
 Typically this will be one of the first elements in a trace file.
 This information can be used to decide how to handle any `META` elements, which are defined bellow.

-### VERSION

-The `VERSION` element provides the major and minor version number of the RVVI-TEXT spec that this trace file adheres to.
-This element can be used for checking trace file compatibility or enabling backwards compatibility.

 ### PARAMS